Tukaram: Social reforms

-Tukaram accepted disciples and devotees without discriminating gender.
+Tukaram accepted disciples and devotees without discriminating on the basis of gender.
 One of his celebrated devotees was Bahina Bai, a Brahmin woman, who faced anger and abuse of her husband when she chose Bhakti marga and Tukaram as her guru.

 Tukaram taught, states Ranade, that "pride of caste never made any man holy", "the Vedas and Shastras have said that for the service of God, castes do not matter", "castes do not matter, it is God's name that matters", and "an outcast who loves the Name of God is verily a Brahmin; in him have tranquility, forbearance, compassion and courage made their home".
 However, early 20th century scholars questioned whether Tukaram himself observed caste when his daughters from his second wife married men of their own caste.
 Fraser and Edwards, in their 1921 review of Tukaram, stated that this is not necessarily so, because people in the West too generally prefer relatives to marry those of their own economic and social strata.

 David Lorenzen states that the acceptance, efforts and reform role of Tukaram in the Varakari-sampraday follows the diverse caste and gender distributions found in Bhakti movements across India.
-Tukaram, of Shudra varna, was one of the nine non-Brahmins, of the twenty one considered sant in Varakari-sampraday tradition.
 The rest include ten Brahmins and two whose caste origins are unknown.
 Of the twenty one, four women are celebrated as sant, born in two Brahmin and two non-Brahmin families.
 Tukaram's effort at social reforms within Varakari-sampraday must be viewed in this historical context and as part of the overall movement, states Lorenzen.